Homeowner's Permit and Registration

 8. A person performing electrical, mechanical, and plumbing work under a homestead permit shall present picture identification to verify that the person is authorized to perform work under the homestead permit when requested by the building official or their designee.

-Trade Permits are required to be requested and issued to a State of Texas licensed professional contractor or to a qualified homeowner.
-A homeowner who wants to make repairs to their residence who is not licensed to perform electrical, mechanical, or plumbing trade work must qualify for the Homestead Permit.
+Trade Permits must be requested and issued to a State of Texas licensed professional contractor or a qualified homeowner.
+A homeowner who wants to repair their residence and is not licensed to perform electrical, mechanical, or plumbing trade work must qualify for the Homestead Permit.
 This allows the homeowner to perform the specific trade work for their home without being a licensed professional contractor.
 Visit the Eligibility Requirements for Homeowners Performing Trade Work section to determine if you qualify for the Homestead Permit.

-A Trade Permit will either be issued and linked to the Building Permit, or it will be issued as a stand-alone permit.
+A Trade Permit will either be issued and linked to the Building Permit or issued as a stand-alone permit.
 Trade permit(s) will be issued with the Building Permit if trade work is also proposed, and stand-alone permits are not necessary for the same scope of work.

 How to Apply or Activate a Trade Permit